 One of the actions that Hillsboro rental property owners must make right away is whether to ban smoking in or on their rental property.
 There are plenty of good reasons to put such a ban in place, from decreasing property damage to avoiding conflicts with neighbors.
-No-smoking policies today are a bit more complicated than before, because of how well-known vaping and e-cigarettes and shifting laws about marijuana.
+No-smoking policies today are a bit more complicated than before, because of how well-known vaping and e-cigarettes are and the shifting laws about marijuana.
 Let’s take a closer look at no-smoking policies and how to create one for your lease documents.

 Can I Legally Ban Smoking in My Rental Property?

 The most important thing about no-smoking policies is that smokers are not protected under federal Fair Housing law.
 That means that as long as the ban is applied consistently to all tenants and does not discriminate against a protected class, you can include a no-smoking policy in your lease agreement.
 However, it’s important to check your state and local laws for specific regulations or restrictions.

 State and Federal Smoking Laws

 Some states have laws that restrict or ban smoking in certain areas, such as in public buildings or multi-unit residences.
 In those situations, it would have to be done for rental property owners with properties in these categories to include a no-smoking clause in the lease agreement.
 Furthermore, some states have enacted laws specifically addressing where and how tenants can use marijuana for medical or recreational purposes.
 These laws may affect your no-smoking policy and ought to be considered as well.

 In addition to state laws, federal laws restrict smoking in certain subsidized housing units and buildings with federally-backed mortgages.
 It’s also important to note that marijuana use is still illegal under federal law, regardless of state laws.
 That includes medical marijuana.
 To avoid potential federal charges, it may be best to ban smoking of all kinds on your property.

 Creating a No-Smoking Policy for Your Lease Agreement